O2 (Ireland): 2001–2005: Demerger from BT Ireland

 In 2001, the BT Wireless division became mmO2 plc, a separate company, through a demerger from BT.
 British Telecommunications shareholders received 1 BT Group and 1 mmO2 share for each British Telecommunications share they held.
 After the de-merger, most of mmO2's operations, including Digifone, were rebranded O2. mmO2 plc later became O2 plc and remained an independent company until 2005.

 2005–2006: Telefónica transition

-On 31 October 2005 it was announced that Telefónica, S.A., the Spanish telecommunications company, had made a recommended takeover bid for O_{2} Ireland's parent company, O2 plc.
+On 31 October 2005 it was announced that Telefónica, had made a recommended takeover bid for O_{2} Ireland's parent company, O2 plc.
 This was then approved by shareholders and O_{2} was officially purchased in mid February 2006.
 The O2 brand is now used in several countries for Telefónica's mobile operations outside Spain and Latin America, where Telefónica fixed line and mobile services are branded as Movistar.
 In January 2009, it was revealed that Ireland was nearly the most profitable market in the world for multinational mobile operators like O2.